karimelshami/chat-app/README.md

     Example response :
     {"lastseen":"2014-10-16 07:08:27"}

-6. Get the conversation details for one conversation
+6. Get the conversation details for one conversation *no use case yet*

     /conversation/:id
     GET